morganjwilliams/pyrolite/paper/paper.md

 * Geochemical data is compositional (i.e. sum to 100%), and as such requires non-standard statistical treatment [@Aitchison1984].
 * The need to visualise geochemical data has historically limited the use of multivariate measures in geochemical research.
-* Visualisation methods useful for working with steadily growing volumes of geochemical data.
+* Visualisation methods useful for working with steadily growing volumes of geochemical data, including reducing the impact of 'overplotting'.

 # Acknowledgements